EmbodiedCity/Open3D-VQA.code/README.md

 </div>
 <hr>

-We present Open3D-VQA, a novel benchmark for evaluating MLLMs' ability to reason about complex spatial relationships from an aerial perspective.The QAs are automatically generated from spatial relations extracted from both real-world and simulated aerial scenes.
+We present **Open3D-VQA**, a novel benchmark for evaluating MLLMs' ability to reason about complex spatial relationships from an **aerial perspective**.The QAs are automatically generated from spatial relations extracted from both real-world and simulated aerial scenes.

 ![Open3D-VQA Overview](figure/data_overview.jpg)